danfuzz/samizdat/doc/language-guide/11-execution-trees.md

-For example, `foo(bar*)` is a call to `foo` with an interpolation of all of `bar`'s (zero or more) elements as arguments, whereas `foo((bar*))` is a single-argument call to `foo`, with the implied (and asserted) a single element of list `bar` as the argument.
+For example, `foo(bar*)` is a call to `foo` with an interpolation of all of `bar`'s (zero or more) elements as arguments, whereas `foo((bar*))` is a single-argument call to `foo`, asserting that `bar` is indeed a single-element list.

 #### `interpolate` &mdash; `@[interpolate: expression]`